5251 Circulation/Shelving Supervisor, West Plains

 Education: Two years of college is required with coursework in the discipline related to the position preferred; a bachelor’s degree is preferred.

 Experience: If the educational preparation is two years of college, three years of directly related work experience is required.
 If the educational preparation is a bachelor’s degree, two years of directly related experience is required.
-A major or minor in Library Science or a major in the discipline related to the job may be substituted for the required two years of work experience.
+A major or minor in Library Science or a major in the discipline related the job may be substituted for the required two years of work experience.
 Supervisory experience is required.

-Skills: Excellent oral and written communication skills are required.
+Skills: Excellent verbal and written communication skills are required.
 Strong interpersonal skills are required.
 A working knowledge of word processing, spreadsheets, online searching, and database software applications is required.
 Attention to detail is required.
 Supervisory skills are required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES